Aircloak/aircloak/air/docs/content/ops/configuration.md

 ...
 ```

 Here, the `"name"` parameter configures the name of the database to which the given user can connect.
+The database name is needed because a PostgreSQL connection can only be established to an existing database.
+For this purpose, you can use either the `postgres` database, or create a dedicated database.
+Make sure to grant `CONNECT` permission on the database to the user.